AI, progress & app workflow

 What to do next

-For "Why privacy-first tracking should support routine choice, not self-critique", choose one low-pressure action: notice context such as sleep, hydration, and timing.
-Use the related Orena guide for "Why privacy-first tracking should support routine choice, not self-critique" when you want app support for that action.
-The useful signal for "Why privacy-first tracking should support routine choice, not self-critique" is whether the reader can keep the habit small enough to repeat tomorrow with less uncertainty.
+For "Routine choice: privacy first tracking", choose one low-pressure action: notice context such as sleep, hydration, and timing.
+Use the related Orena guide for "Routine choice: privacy first tracking" when you want app support for that action.
+The useful signal for "Routine choice: privacy first tracking" is whether the reader can keep the habit small enough to repeat tomorrow with less uncertainty.

 Evidence boundary